Eloverflow/blogproject/README.md

 # Blogproject

-This is an opensource blog project made for Mirageflow Inc.
+This is an open-source Blog project made by Mirageflow Inc.

-In this project we are using build-in text search index of Mongod, you might want to look at Elastisearch for production environment.

 ## Prerequisites